nert-nlp/cgel/README.md

 </tr>
 </table>

-**The gold data resides in 4 files:**
+### Gold Data

 - `datasets/{twitter.cgel, twitter.conllu}`: CGEL gold trees from Twitter with corresponding UD trees (silver from Stanza then manually corrected by Nathan Schneider)
 - `datasets/{ewt.cgel, ewt.conllu}`: UD gold trees from EWT train set, with corresponding CGEL trees (manually annotated by Brett Reynolds)
 - `datasets/trial/{ewt-trial.cgel, ewt-trial.conllu, twitter-etc-trial.cgel}`: Miscellaneous CGEL + UD gold trees annotated but not adjudicated by both annotators.

-- **Interannotator studies** `datasets/iaa/`
+All data was revised with the aid of consistency-checking scripts.

+Other subdirectories contain older/silver versions of the trees.

+### Interannotator Data

+Under `datasets/iaa/`:

 - `ewt-test_pilot5.{nschneid, brettrey, adjudicated}.cgel`: Pilot interannotator study (5 sentences from EWT).
 - `ewt-test_iaa50.{...}.cgel`: Main interannotator study (50 sentences from EWT).
   - `{nschneid, brettrey}.novalidator`: Initial annotation.
   - `{nschneid, brettrey}.validator`: Corrected individual annotation after running automatic validation script to catch common errors.
   - `adjudicated`: Final adjudicated version combining both annotations.

-Both portions were revised with the aid of consistency-checking scripts.

-Other subdirectories contain older/silver versions of the trees.

-To load the CGEL trees for scripting, use the `cgel.py` library.

 ## Structure
 - `cgel.py`: library that implements classes for CGEL trees and the nodes within them, incl. helpful functions for printing and processing trees in PENMAN notation
-- `cgel2ptb.py`: prints CGEL trees in PTB style
+- `cgel2ptb.py`: prints CGEL trees in PTB bracketed style
 - `constituent.py`: information about how constituents join in a tree, for use by other scripts
 - `eval.py`: script for comparing two sets of CGEL annotations with tree edit distance (and derived metrics)
 - `iaa.sh`: script that runs `eval.py` on all files involved in our interannotator study (comparing pre- and post-validation trees as well as final adjudicated version)